NemesisPi/picoReflow/Docs/README.md

 Add above line just above last exit at bottom of file once changed hold down Ctrl key + o to save then press enter then close terminal close Terminal and reboot Nemesis PI.

-Step 5)Auto Tuning see videos and full manual on help page nemesispi
+Step 5)Auto Tuning see videos and full manual on help page nemesispi.com.au

 For more updated help see Nemesis Pi help page as things change in the operating system from time to time we